Technical analysis: General description

 Fundamental analysts examine earnings, dividends, assets, quality, ratios, new products, research and the like.
-Technicians employ many methods, tools and techniques as well, one of which is the use of charts.
+Technicians employ many methods, tools and techniques, one of which is the use of charts.
 Using charts, technical analysts seek to identify price patterns and market trends in financial markets and attempt to exploit those patterns.

 Technicians using charts search for archetypal price chart patterns, such as the well-known head and shoulders or double top/bottom reversal patterns, study technical indicators, moving averages and look for forms such as lines of support, resistance, channels and more obscure formations such as flags, pennants, balance days and cup and handle patterns.

 Technical analysts also widely use market indicators of many sorts, some of which are mathematical transformations of price, often including up and down volume, advance/decline data and other inputs.
 These indicators are used to help assess whether an asset is trending, and if it is, the probability of its direction and of continuation.
 Technicians also look for relationships between price/volume indices and market indicators.
 Examples include the moving average, relative strength index and MACD.
 Other avenues of study include correlations between changes in Options (implied volatility) and put/call ratios with price.
 Also important are sentiment indicators such as Put/Call ratios, bull/bear ratios, short interest, Implied Volatility, etc.

 There are many techniques in technical analysis.
 Adherents of different techniques (for example: Candlestick analysis, the oldest form of technical analysis developed by a Japanese grain trader; Harmonics; Dow theory; and Elliott wave theory) may ignore the other approaches, yet many traders combine elements from more than one technique.
 Some technical analysts use subjective judgment to decide which pattern(s) a particular instrument reflects at a given time and what the interpretation of that pattern should be.
 Others employ a strictly mechanical or systematic approach to pattern identification and interpretation.